Alligators although amphibious (not AMPHIBIANS) are

 astounding, and I wanted others to be able to see them.
 I hope I

-to transmit some of the wonder I
+was able to transmit some of the wonder I

 experienced.
 NOTE--I